 Tony Vrailas

-Fort Mandan 80k HNS Nafkratousa (L-153) underway, date and place unknown.
+Fort Mandan 80k HNS Nafkratousa (L-153) under way, date and location unknown.
 Chuck Sanders USS Fort Mandan

-Fort Mandan 48k HNS Nafkratousa (L-153) at anchor, date and place unknown.
+Fort Mandan 48k HNS Nafkratousa (L-153) at anchor, date and location unknown.
 Chuck Sanders USS Fort Mandan

 Official Hellenic Navy photo